Arialb/Programming-project/README.md

 ## Data

 Here you can download the dataset that we worked on, which is a GFF file , commonly used to analyse genomic data https://www.dropbox.com/s/11yzbl0dpyanvyi/Homo_sapiens.GRCh38.85.gff3.gz?dl=0

+## Libraries
+During this project we used pandas and Flask, importing them in the files:

+import pandas as pd
+from flask import Flask, render_template

+## Creators
+Arianna Bellezza, Francesco Luciano Cocci